Kuuuube/Misc_Scripts/scripts_and_programs/jp_number_converter/README.md

 - `--mode=MODE`: `interactive`, `generation`, or `guessing`.
 Default: `interactive`.

+    `interactive`: Takes terminal input and prints the number format.

+    `generation`: Outputs the number format to a file over the specified range.

+    `guessing`: Prints the number format and checks input against possible numbers.

 #### All Modes

 - `--format=STR`: Format string to override default in the following format: